sunnysingh/sunnysingh.io/src/posts/react-context-api/index.md

 Let's break this file down.

 First, the user context is created using `createContext()`.
-The values here will be overriden by the `UserProvider`.
+The values here will be overridden by the `UserProvider`.

 Next, we create a `UserProvider` component that will serve as the parent component to hold and manage the shared state.
 Think of this as an equivalent to the `<Dashboard>` component in our earliest example.